 Prior to joining Epstein Becker Green, Mr. Laura was a Partner in the New Jersey office of a large international law firm, where he focused on financial services and commercial litigation, employment law, government response and investigations, litigation and dispute resolution, toxic torts, and products liability matters.
 Before that position, Mr. Laura was a Partner at a top-15 international law firm and served as head of the firm's New Jersey Trial Practice Group.

 Brian G. Cesaratto is a Member of the Firm in the Litigation and Employment, Labor & Workforce Management practices, in the New York office of Epstein Becker Green.
 His practice focuses on cybersecurity and data privacy, computer and electronic data misappropriation, breach and forensics, technology and software licensing, internal and law enforcement investigations, and litigation.

-In twenty-five years of practice, Mr. Cesaratto has:
+In his practice, Mr. Cesaratto has:

 Thank you for your thoughtful presentation.